 The limited availability of providers trained on the delivery of the full method mix at the community health extension worker level, continues to be a significant barrier to family planning services resulting in the low use of modern contraceptives.
 Therefore, increasing access to effective training for these providers is essential.

-SHOPS Plus has enhanced the existing provider training and supervision systems, trained 931 providers, and reached over 100,000 new users of family planning, including long-acting reversible contraceptives (LARCs) in four states (Federal Capital Territory, Plateau, Akwa Ibom, and Oyo).
+SHOPS Plus has enhanced the existing provider training and supervision systems, trained 931 providers of which 546 are CHEWS (59%) , and reached over 110,000 new users of family planning, including long-acting reversible contraceptives (LARCs) in four states (Federal Capital Territory, Plateau, Akwa Ibom, and Oyo).
 The project collaborates with other USAID projects (Breakthrough Action and Global Health Supply Chain - Procurement Supply Management) to address social and behavior change, as well as contraceptive commodity security.

 Despite its high incidence of tuberculosis, Nigeria has one of the lowest case detection rates among high TB burden countries.
 With an estimated 429,000 cases in 2018 according to the WHO, less than a quarter of these cases were reported as receiving treatment.
 Strengthening the private sector’s capacity to detect and treat TB is vital to reducing its incidence rate in the country.

 SHOPS Plus’s approach to increasing the availability of and access to TB services in the private sector in Nigeria aligns with both international standards and the country’s national plan for TB control.
 In Lagos and Kano States, SHOPS Plus has established and supports networks made up of different cadres of private providers to detect, diagnose, follow up, and treat TB.
 These cadres are not limited to clinical providers but also include proprietary patent medicine vendors, community pharmacists, and private laboratories because these cadres are often the first point of contact for Nigerians seeking care.
-SHOPS Plus is preparing to work in an additional 15 states to build the capacity of and support private providers to screen, refer, and report TB.
+Since project inception, SHOPS Plus supported providers have screened 2,108,604 clients for TB, detected 8,141 TB cases, and networked 1,719 private providers.
+SHOPS Plus has also initiated expansion efforts in an additional 14 states to build the capacity of and support private providers to screen, refer, and report TB.